Obstructive sleep apnoea

 OSA is reported in between one and three per cent of children – however it is diagnosed much more commonly (up to 25 per cent) in children with specific conditions, for example obesity, sickle cell disease, Down syndrome and others.

-What are the signs and symptoms of obstructive sleep apnoea?
+What are the symptoms of obstructive sleep apnoea?

 The first symptom most parents notice is snoring.
 Snoring is the sound made by the airway vibrating as it reopens after a partial collapse.
 Parents may also notice their child is sleeping in an unusual body position that may help them to breathe more easily.
 Recurrent breathing problems may also cause frequent, brief arousals throughout the night and this can make the child sleepy during the day.